kerstin-w/Travel-Africa/TESTING.md

 ## <a name="performance-testing">Performance Testing</a>

-Lighthouse was used (accessed through Developer Tools in Chrome) to analyse for the following:
+Lighthouse was used (accessed through Developer Tools in Chrome) to analyzee for the following:

 - Performance
 - Accessibility
 - Best practice
 - SEO

 On several pages for **mobile** the performance score raised issues related to Bootstrap, Cloudinary and Heroku: *Eliminate render-blocking resources.* As Bootstrap, Cloudinary and Heroku are not replaceable at this point, I have decided not to pursue any further.
-For the future it is to be considered to create an extra stylesheet for mobile to load less css.
+For the future it is to be considered creating an extra stylesheet for mobile to load less css.

 On the **About** page the accessibility score raised an issue related to the *contrast ratio*.
 I tested this page with the [Wave Tool](https://wave.webaim.org/) which returned no errors.
-As the addressed elements and their contrast ratio are not critical for the UX and the Wave Report returned not errors, I decided to not pursue any further.
+As the addressed elements and their contrast ratio are not critical for the UX and the Wave Report returned no errors, I decided not to pursue any further.

 On the **Profile** page the performance score raised an issue related to the *server response time*.
-As this is related to the Heroku Dynos, I have decided not to pursue any further.
+As this is related to the Heroku Dynos, I have decided not to pursue it any further.

 ### <a name="desktop-results">Desktop Results</a>